 Poles are a great way to add something fun to your flatwork and can be done in walk, trot or canter, ridden or on the lunge.
 Be inspired by Pinterest and try a new pole pattern each week.

 Update your contacts

 Does your yard manager have the correct emergency contact details for you, your vet, farrier etc. It might be a good time to review and update.

 Join a friendly equestrian Facebook group https://www.facebook.com/groups/feed/ to chat and share tips and advice in a welcoming environment – it could be precisely what you need right now!

-Enjoyed reading this blog?
-You might love our dressage blog by our Sponsored Rider, Sarah Rogers on Riding Sharp Horse This Winter
+Enjoyed reading 13 Ways To Be More Productive This Winter blog?
+You might love our dressage blog by our Sponsored Rider (Dressage), Sarah Rogers on Riding Sharp Horse This Winter